motion/orbit/projects/blog/src/pages/update-one/index.md

 I'm really excited to start talking about Orbit.
 It's been in intense development for a while now, so it feels great to put it into the world.

 First, the good stuff.
-An early build is now [available for download](/releases).
-We've pushed hard to get it to usable for feedback, but be warned it's alpha quality.
+We're sending out the first builds to [mailing list subscribers](https://tryorbit.com).
+Please join and I'll send it to you as well.

 ---